habitat-sh/habitat/components/docs-chef-io/content/habitat/pkg-exports.md

 +++
+title = "Exporting Packages"
-title = "Package Export Formats" description = "Export Chef Habitat packages to Docker, Kubernetes, Helm, Mesos, DC/OS, Cloud Foundry, or as a tarball "
+description = "Export Chef Habitat packages to Docker, Kubernetes, Helm, Mesos, DC/OS, Cloud Foundry, or as a tarball "

 [menu]
   [menu.habitat]
-    title = "Package Export Formats"
+    title = "Exporting Packages"
-    identifier = "habitat/packages/pkg-exports.md Export Chef Habitat Packages" parent = "habitat/packages"
+    identifier = "habitat/packages/pkg-exports Export Chef Habitat Packages" parent = "habitat/packages"
-    weight = 20
+    weight = 40

 +++
-## Package Export Formats

 You can export packages into several different external, immutable runtime formats.
 This topic will be updated as more formats are supported in the future.
 Currently there are exports for: docker, mesos, tar, and cloudfoundry.

 The command to export a package is `hab pkg export <FORMAT> <PKG_IDENT>`.
 See the [Chef Habitat CLI Reference Guide](/docs/habitat-cli#hab-pkg-export) for more CLI information.

-> **Note** If you specify an <code>origin/package</code> identifier, such as <code>core/postgresql</code>, the Chef Habitat CLI will check Builder for the latest stable version of the package and export that.
+> **Note** If you specify an `origin/package` identifier, such as `core/postgresql`, the Chef Habitat CLI will check Builder for the latest stable version of the package and export that.

 > If you wish to export a package that is not on Builder, create a Chef Habitat artifact by running the `build` command, then point `hab pkg` to the `.hart` file within the `/results` directory: